Health Coverage Basics

 Individual policies for dental and vision benefits, pay for care not covered by typical major medical policies and may be available on a limited basis.

-The health carrier must establish a program to prevent the onset of clinical diabetes and the contract must include coverage for equipment, supplies and educational training for the treatment of diabetes.
+The health insurer must establish a program to prevent the onset of clinical diabetes and the contract must include coverage for equipment, supplies, and educational training for the treatment and clinical onset of diabetes.

 This mandate includes coverage for:

 - Blood glucose monitors and blood glucose monitors for the legally blind